OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/sellar.rst

 Don't forget to call `setup` on your `Problem` before calling `run`.
 Also, we are using the Python 3.x print function to print results.
-To keep compatibilty with both Python 2.x and 3.x, don't forget the following import at the top of your python file:
+To keep compatibility with both Python 2.x and 3.x, don't forget the following import at the top of your python file:

 ::